megaspark12/xmpp-servers/ejabberd/HELM_DEPLOYMENT.md

 # ejabberd HA Deployment Notes (GKE)

-This captures the working steps used to deploy the ejabberd Helm chart onto the `chkp-gcp-prd-kenobi-box` regional GKE cluster and validate availability, scalability, and external access from macOS.
+This captures the working steps used to deploy the ejabberd Helm chart onto a regional GKE cluster and validate availability, scalability, and external access from macOS.

 ## Repository layout